lukasbahrle/iOS_OSCMonitor/README.md

 # OSC Monitor
-App to test incoming OSC messages on iOS.
+App to debug incoming OSC messages on iOS.